Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 where the momentum-dependents effective vertex functions $\pi_{d,1}(p)$ and $\pi_{d,2}(p)$ are defined as:

 and:

 \end{corollary}

-From these elementary ‘‘pure'' building blocs functions, we can easily deduce all the allowed configurations for each configurations on Figure \eqref{fig15}a, b and c, and the complete skeleton functions may be summarized with the following statement: \begin{proposition} The complete zero momenta skeleton functions $\Pi_1^{(2)}$ and $\Pi_{2,12}^{(2)}$ are given in terms of the essential and marginal couplings $\lambda_{4,1}$, $\lambda_{4,2}$, $\lambda_{6,1}$ and effective $2$-point function $G(\vec{p}\,)$ as:
+From these elementary ‘‘pure'' building block functions, we can easily deduce all the allowed configurations for each configuration in Figure \eqref{fig15}a, b and c, and the complete skeleton functions may be summarized with the following statement: \begin{proposition} The complete zero momenta skeleton functions $\Pi_1^{(2)}$ and $\Pi_{2,12}^{(2)}$ are given in terms of the essential and marginal couplings $\lambda_{4,1}$, $\lambda_{4,2}$, $\lambda_{6,1}$ and effective two-point function $G(\vec{p}\,)$ as:

 where $\mathcal{B}$, $\bar{\mathcal{B}}$ and $\mathcal{D}$ are respectively given by formulas \eqref{formulacool1}, \eqref{formulacool2}, \eqref{formulacool3}.

 \end{proposition}

 \textit{Proof.} The components $\Pi_{d,12}^{(2)}$ and $\Pi_{a,0}^{(2)}$ have been computed and are given equations \eqref{eqpia} and \eqref{eqpid}.
 To complete the proof , we then have to compute the components $\Pi_{a,1}^{(2)}$, $\Pi_{b}^{(2)}$ and $\Pi_{c}^{(2)}$.
 To this end, we will proceed step by step, computing each component separately. \\